 - Primary (fixed interest rate) mortgage financing Commitment Letter from qualified lender

-- Truth in Lending Disclosure or similar document issued by applicant's primary mortgage lender (detailing PITI)
+- Truth in Lending Disclosure or similar documents issued by Applicant's primary mortgage lender (detailing PITI)

-- Complete credit report (or credit reports if more than one applicant)
+- Copy of complete credit report (or credit reports if more than one Applicant)

-- Certificate from FTHB counseling workshop (not more than two years old)
+- Certificate from HUD certified FTHB counseling workshop (not more than two years old)

-- If self-employed, copies of current year-to-date profit and loss statement and copies of 3 years federal tax returns (ALL schedules)
+- If self-employed, copies of current year-to-date profit and loss statement and copies of 3 years federal tax returns (including ALL schedules)

-- Copies of 3 months most recent statements for ALL accounts (stocks, bonds, CDs, cash, savings,checking, trust funds for Applicant, Co-Applicant and all other household members age 18 and older
+- Copies of 3 most recent months statements for ALL accounts including stocks, bonds, CDs, cash, savings,checking, trust funds for Applicant, Co-Applicant and all other household members age 18 and older

 - Copy of current Social Security award letter(s), including disability income, if applicable, for Applicant, Co-Applicant and all other household members age 18 and older

-- Proof of "other" income sources (alimony, child support, welfare assistance, etc., for Applicant, Co-Applicant and all other household members age 18 and older
+- Proof of "other" income sources including alimony, child support, welfare assistance, etc., for Applicant, Co-Applicant and all other household members age 18 and older

 - Divorce decree, if applicable

-- Zero Income Affidavit (a separate affidavit must be completed by every household member over 18 years of age who has no income)
+- Zero Income Affidavit (a separate affidavit must be completed by every household member age 18 and older who has no income)

 - Liquid Asset Certification

 - NSC Promissory Note (NSC to provide to closing attorney - to be signed at closing)

 Lender and Closing Attorney/Settlement Agent Information: